saadibnainan/hyperbrowser-app-examples/site-to-dataset/README.md

 - Node.js 18+ and npm
 - **Get an API key**: Visit [hyperbrowser.ai](https://hyperbrowser.ai) to sign up and obtain your API key
-- OpenAI API key for Q/A generation
+- GEMINI_API_KEY for Q/A generation

 ### Installation